kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 <div>

-Editorial Note: For the text of SFAR No. 100-2, see part 61 of this chapter.
+Editorial Note: For the text of SFAR No. 100-2, see [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]].

 </div>

 ### Special Federal Aviation Regulation No. 118-2—Relief for Certain Persons During the National Emergency Concerning the Novel Coronavirus Disease (COVID-19) Public Health Emergency

-For the text of SFAR No. 118-2, see part 61 of this chapter.
+For the text of SFAR No. 118-2, see [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md|part 61 of this chapter]].

 \[Doc.
 No. FAA-2020-0446, Amdt.
 No. 63-45, 85 FR 62975, Oct.
 6, 2020\]